Frequently Asked Questions

 5. Once I complete the training, can I volunteer at another facility?

-- Once a potential volunteer applies, a security background check is conducted and submitted to the facility leadership for review.
+- Yes.
+Once a potential volunteer applies, a security background check is conducted and submitted to the facility leadership for review.
 If the facility approves application, you can volunteer at the facility.

 6. Can I volunteer at the same facility a family member is incarcerated?